Ted (franchise): Ted: The Animated Series

 In August 2024, it was announced that an animated series based on the franchise was in development.
 In January 2025, Mark Wahlberg joined the cast.
 In May 2025, the show was formally announced as Ted: The Animated Series and it was announced to be streaming on Peacock.
 Paul Corrigan and Brad Walsh were announced to be executive producers.
+It is set to release in late 2026.